daniel-yj-yang/ml/logistic_regression/README.md

 # <a href="https://en.wikipedia.org/wiki/Logistic_regression">Logistic Regression</a>
-To predict yes or no in the target variable
+To predict the probability of positive in the target variable

 <hr>